0xNineteen/blog.md/contents/sol-rpcs/index.md

 print(client.get_leader_schedule())
 ```

-## code: constructing the leader schedule
+## Code: constructing the leader schedule

-we can also dive into the validator code base and see exactly how the leader schedule is constructed (code is fully explained in the comments):
+We can also dive into the validator code base and see exactly how the leader schedule is constructed (the code is fully explained in the comments):

 ```rust
 // src: `ledger/src/leader_schedule_utils.rs`